hashicorp/go-tfe/README.md

 Tests are run against an actual backend so they require a valid backend address and token.
 1. `TFE_ADDRESS` - URL of a Terraform Cloud or Terraform Enterprise instance to be used for testing, including scheme.
 Example: `https://tfe.local`
-1. `TFE_TOKEN` - A [user API token](https://www.terraform.io/docs/cloud/users-teams-organizations/users.html#api-tokens) for the Terraform Cloud or Terraform Enterprise instance being used for testing.
+1. `TFE_TOKEN` - A [user API token](https://www.terraform.io/docs/cloud/users-teams-organizations/users.html#api-tokens) for the Terraform Cloud or Terraform Enterprise instance being used for testing. **Must be a user named `admin`**

 ##### Optional:
 1. `GITHUB_TOKEN` - [GitHub personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
 Required for running OAuth client tests.